 Seniority of the Role

-A Chief of Staff typically holds a senior role within an organization, acting as a strategic partner to the CEO or other executives.
+Chief of Staff: A senior leadership role acting as strategic partner to the CEO and broader executive team.

 Administrative v/s Strategic Focus